GrilledJeez/amazon_product_feature_analysis/README.md

 ## Future Work

 In the future I would like to integrate the star ratings for each of the reviews to provide more informative insights into the customer's relationship with the given product.
-Additionally I would like to implement GENSIM's NMF model to compare it's performance with Scikit-Learn's and to perhaps realize better results.
-Once I have determined the best pipeline for building my model, I would like to apply the same methodology on a dataset of app-reviews webscraped from Google's Playstore or Apple's Appstore.
+Additionally I would like to implement GENSIM's NMF model to compare its performance with Scikit-Learn's and to perhaps realize better results.
+Once I have determined the best pipeline for building my model, I would like to apply the same methodology on a dataset of app-reviews webscraped from Google's Playstore or Apple's App Store.